Finance Index

 FX rate management provides estimated rates during payment preparation and live executable quotes when teams are ready to commit to payments.
 Estimated rates help AP teams understand USD equivalents while building payment runs, while live quotes lock in specific rates for short durations to enable execution at known rates.

 Rate caching maintains current market estimates for planning purposes, while live quote requests generate time-limited executable rates from payment providers.
 This dual approach balances operational efficiency with rate accuracy, allowing teams to prepare payments with cost visibility while maintaining control over final execution rates.
+The key control question is always whether the rate shown is only an estimate or a rate that can actually be accepted for execution.

 Multi-Currency Payment Processing